munich-ml/math-problems/README.md

-# math-problems
-collection of general math problems

-## compute the mean from a list of angles
+# compute the mean from a list of angles
 The problem:
 ```python
 np.array([0, 90]).mean()